 The majority—80% to 90%—of tailed phage capsids are quasi-spherical (Ackermann 2007).
+The remaining tailed phages adopt elongated capsids with icosahedral caps (Ackermann 2007; Luque and Reguera 2010).
 Among tailed phages, the capsids are built from multiple copies of the major capsid protein, which systematically adopt the HK97-fold (Wikoff et al. 2000; Pietilä et al. 2013; Duda and Teschke 2019).
-Capsid proteins in tailed phages are organized following hexagonal and trihexagonal icosahedral lattices, Figure 1 (Twarock and Luque 2019; Podgorski et al 2020; Luque et al. 2020), and the double-stranded DNA genome is packed in the capsid at quasicrystalline densities (Earnshaw and Casjens 1980; Liu et al. 2014; Luque et al. 2020).
+Capsid proteins in tailed phages are organized following hexagonal and trihexagonal icosahedral lattices, Figure 1 (Twarock and Luque 2019; Podgorski et al. 2020; Luque et al. 2020), and the double-stranded DNA genome is packed in the capsid at quasicrystalline densities (Earnshaw and Casjens 1980; Liu et al. 2014; Luque et al. 2020).
 The number of capsid proteins is determined by the triangulation number or T-number, which is a discrete index determining the possible capsid surfaces compatible with icosahedral symmetry (Caspar and Klug 1962; Twarock and Luque 2019).
 The number of major capsid proteins is 60T0 (Figure 1), where T0 represents the classic T-number: